Q: How can I participate in the Commencement (Graduation) Ceremony?

 Q: Is there a deadline to submit my Graduation Application if I want to participate in Commencement?

-A: If you are completing your degree or program at the end of the 2015-2016 academic year (summer), you still would participate in the April 29 commencement (graduation) program.
+A: If you are completing your degree or program at the end of the 2019-2020 academic year (including summer 2020), you still would participate in the May 1 commencement (graduation) program.

 Q: What if I missed Grad Fest, how do I get my cap and gown?

-A: You can go to the Bookstore to purchase your cap and gown.
-Bring your cap, gown, and receipt next door, to Student Life to get your stole and verify your name and degree so we know you plan to participate and can provide you with event information.
+A: You need to go to the Bookstore to purchase your cap and gown first.
+Bring those items along with your receipt to the Student Life Office to verify your name and degree, confirm your participation and receive your stole and guest tickets.

 Q: What if I already have a cap and gown?

-A: You will need to bring the items to Student Life, 1st floor, Student Center, for a color check in order to receive your stole and event information.
+A: You will need to bring the items to Student Life, first floor, Student Center, for a color check in order to receive your stole, event information and guest tickets.

 Q: What if I return my cap and gown?

-A: You will need to also return your stole to the Bookstore when you return your cap and gown.
+A: You will need to also return your guest tickets to the student Life office before returning your cap and gown in the Bookstore.